nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 In order to find a specific class, use the `findc` command to find a particular class before viewing it.

-ClassMATE data are saved as a [JSON](#Glossary) file `[JAR file location]/data/classmate.json`.
+ClassMATE data are saved as a [JSON](#Glossary) file `[Home Folder/JAR File Location]/data/classmate.json`.

 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, ClassMATE will discard all data and start with an empty data file at the next run.